Rainbow Room: 1940s to 1970s

+1980s sale and renovation

 In 1985, the Rockefeller family bought the entire Rockefeller Center complex from Columbia University and immediately set out to modernize many aspects of the complex.
 As one of these components, the Rainbow Room was closed for a $20 million restoration and expansion that brought the restaurant's floor area to 4500 sqft.
 John D. Rockefeller Jr.'s son David Rockefeller commissioned the restoration, which was led by Joe Baum, Arthur Emil, and Hugh Hardy.
 At the time, Baum and Michael Whiteman were the restaurant's operators.
+The restoration architects had no source material on hand on plans and black-and-white photographs.

-The Rainbow Room's expansion went through the only passageway that led to the RCA Building's observation deck, so the deck was subsequently closed.
+The Rainbow Room's expansion went through the only passageway that led to the RCA Building's observation deck, so the deck was closed.
+The restaurant's 300 lights were synchronized with a new sound system and a new entrance was added at the southwest corner.
+The artist Dan Dailey created "Orbit", an 8 by 15 ft glass mural, for the western wall behind the stage, which was eventually moved to the Toledo Museum of Art in 2017.
+The dance floor was rebuilt, and some railings were restored.
 The Rainbow Room reopened in December 1987 with cuisine, cutlery, and decorations designed to evoke the restaurant as it had been in the 1930s.
-The restaurant's 300 lights were synchronized with a new sound system and a new entrance was added at the southwest corner.
-The artist Dan Dailey created "Orbit", an 8 by 15 ft glass mural, for the western wall behind the stage, that was eventually moved to the Toledo Museum of Art in 2017.

 In 1987, Dale DeGroff was hired to lead the bar program at the Rainbow Room.
 There he made a list of classic and forgotten pre-Prohibition cocktails.
 For this menu, DeGroff reintroduced production of the Nick & Nora glass, and named it for the characters Nick and Nora Charles.